santoshyadavdev/GitHubTips/README.md

 <!-- ALL-CONTRIBUTORS-LIST:END -->

 This project follows the [all-contributors](https://github.com/all-contributors/all-contributors) specification.
-Contributions of any kind are welcome!
+Contributions of any kind welcome!